HomeAccount Receivable10 Accounts Receivable KPIs Every Finance Team Needs to Track

 Right Party Contact (RPC) Rate

-The RPC rate is a crucial accounts receivable KPI that measures the percentage of contact attempts that were made to a valid contact from whom an invoice is due.
+The RPC rate is a crucial metrics that measures the percentage of contact attempts that were made to a valid contact from whom an invoice is due.

 RPC Rate = (Number of Successful Right Party Contacts / Total Number of Attempts) x 100